Kuadrant/kuadrant-operator/doc/user-guides/multi-cluster.md

 kubectl get gateway external -n ${gatewayNS} -o=jsonpath='{.status.listeners[0].conditions[?(@.type=="Programmed")].message}'
 ```

 Should have no errors anymore.
+Note it can take a minute or two for the letsencrypt cert to be issued.

 ### Setup our DNS